Optimal Particle-Conserved Linear Encoding for Practical Fermionic Simulation: Introduction

-In this Letter, we propose a scalable encoder-decoder protocol with optimal qubit to measurement trade-off.
-Using parity check code of error correction code (CEC) that obeys the Gilbert-Varshamov (GV) bound \cite{bravyi2017tapering, Gilbert_1952, Varshamov_1957}, we prove that optimal linear encoder has a qubit resource upper bound of $2N\log M$.
-We propose the Fermionic Observables Decoding (FED) algorithm which incorporates a classical decoder to decode fermionic probability distribution of a linearly encoded Hilbert space to the unencoded space.
-FED is applicable for arbitrary linear encoding.
-By avoiding calculation in the encoded space, FED allows polynomial time classical post-processing using a classical decoder.
-The scalability of our protocol depends on whether a CEC encoder-decoder protocol that obeys the GV bound can be efficiently solved.
-Indeed, polynomial time encoder and decoder can be found in examples such as the geometric Goppa code \cite{Goppa_construction, Goppa_decoder} and Gallager's LDPC code \cite{Gallager, List_Decoding}.
-Our protocol completely resolves scalability issue in non-linear encodings in both the encoding-decoding process via parity check code, scalable measurement bases and novel embedding of parity check decoder in fermionic observable post-processing.
-Our result finds application for encoding large fermionic systems and NISQ or fault-tolerant quantum algorithms such as quantum signal processing \cite{Low_Cheung}.
+We identify a natural complexity duality between linear compression for quantum simulation (QS) and quantum error correction (QEC) framework across qubit, gate and measurement encoding-decoding process.
+Subsequently, we develop a framework of fermionic gate complexity based on quantum decoder, and fermionic measurement complexity based on classical decoder.
+The latter result leads to the Fermionic Expectation Decoding (FED) algorithm which classically 'error' decodes \cheng{expectation value from compressed fermionic probability distribution (encoded Hamiltonian) for arbitrary linear encoding schemes.} By avoiding calculation in the encoded space, FED allows for polynomial time classical post-processing with $\mathcal{O}(M^4)$ measurement basis, compared to JW $\mathcal{O}(M^3)$ measurement basis scaling \cite{huggins_efficient_2021}.
+Meanwhile, using parity check code of error correction code (CEC) that obeys the Gilbert-Varshamov (GV) bound \cite{bravyi2017tapering, Gilbert_1952, Varshamov_1957}, we show that optimal linear encoder has a qubit resource upper bound of $2N\log M$, demonstrating a encoder-decoder protocol with the optimal qubit-to-measurement trade-off.
+Polynomial-time encoders and decoders can be found in examples such as the geometric Goppa code \cite{Goppa_construction, Goppa_decoder} and Gallager's low density parity check (LDPC) code \cite{Gallager, List_Decoding}.
+Our protocol resolves scalability issue in non-linear encodings in both the encoding and decoding process via parity check code, polynomial measurement bases and parity check decoder for fermionic observable post-processing. \cheng{Compatibility with other linear encoding schemes allows us to leverage the complexity of classical decoder.} As a result, this scheme finds board applications for encoding fermionic systems in Noisy Intermediate Scale Quantum (NISQ) or FTQC quantum algorithms such as qubit Adaptive Derivative-Assembled Pseudo-Trotter ansatz Variational Quantum Eigensolver (qubit ADAPT-VQE) \cite{Qubit-Adapt-VQE} and quantum signal processing \cite{Low_Cheung}.